We Analyzed the Future Direction of McKesson Corporation (MCK), Here is What We Found

 Is It Worth Investing in McKesson Corporation (NYSE :MCK) Right Now?

-Plus, the 36-month beta value for MCK is at 0.86.
-Opinions of the stock are interesting as 14 analysts out of 19 who provided ratings for McKesson Corporation declared the stock was a “buy,” while 2 rated the stock as “overweight,” 3 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $225.94, which is $18.19 above the current price.
-MCK currently public float of 157.58M and currently shorts hold a 1.72% ratio of that float.
-Today, the average trading volume of MCK was 1.04M shares.
+MCK currently public float of 158.13M and currently shorts hold a 1.21% ratio of that float.
+Today, the average trading volume of MCK was 1.05M shares.

 MCK’s Market Performance

-MCK stocks went up by 2.38% for the week, with a monthly jump of 2.23% and a quarterly performance of 12.83%, while its annual performance rate touched 36.93%.
-The volatility ratio for the week stands at 2.52% while the volatility levels for the past 30 days are set at 2.37% for McKesson Corporation.
-The simple moving average for the period of the last 20 days is 3.33% for MCK stocks with a simple moving average of 15.88% for the last 200 days.
+MCK stocks went down by -2.23% for the week, with a monthly jump of 2.63% and a quarterly performance of 11.60%, while its annual performance rate touched 25.08%.
+The volatility ratio for the week stands at 2.27% while the volatility levels for the past 30 days are set at 2.46% for McKesson Corporation.
+The simple moving average for the period of the last 20 days is -0.50% for MCK stocks with a simple moving average of 11.75% for the last 200 days.

 Analysts’ Opinion of MCK